The Centre for Education in Science and Technology states:

-Science at The West Grantham Academy St Hugh's is taught as a compulsory subject to all students in KS3 and KS4 and we are able to offer lots of practical activities in our well-equipped laboratories.
+Science at The West Grantham Academy St Hugh's is taught as a compulsory subject to all students in KS3 and KS4, and we are able to offer lots of practical activities in our well-equipped laboratories.
 Science is taught by specialist teachers who are supported by a laboratory technician.
-Our aim is to engage and enthuse our students with the joys of science.
-We have a great partnership with the Institute of Physics, to ensure that our physics teaching is of the highest possible standard.
+Our aim is to engage and enthuse our students with the joys of science and the wonders that our world holds.

 - Miss Clare Buffham - CTL Science (email@example.com)